 A water safety and survival course that includes swimming, stroke development, conditioning, fitness and wellness.
 This course includes all required USCG STCW practical assessments and is a required course for students in any of the USCG licensing programs.
-In compliance with international STCW requirements, there will be no D or D+ grades in this course [Fall and Spring]
+In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.